 A few years ago Manaslu trek used to be like an expedition.
-Complex logistics are involved in arranging accommodations and meals when teahouses had yet to exist along the route.
-Nowadays enough teahouses are available everywhere except for Dharmasala.
+Complex logistics involve arranging accommodations and meals when teahouses have yet to exist along the route.
+Nowadays, enough teahouses are available everywhere except for Dharmasala.

 1. Manaslu circuit and Tsum valley permit cost

-For regular Manaslu circuit trek, you need three different permits and an additional one for Tsum Valley if you are venturing into these vivid valleys of happiness blessed with Buddhism.
-Read more about the necessary documents and process to obtain these Manaslu trek permits.
+For a regular Manaslu circuit trek, you need three different permits and an additional one for Tsum Valley if you are venturing into these vivid valleys of happiness blessed with Buddhism.
+Read more about the necessary documents and processes to obtain these Manaslu trek permits.

 Regular Manaslu trek permit cost:

 - USD 110 per person from September to November

 - USD 90 per person from December to August

 - USD 145 per person from September to November